blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Chaining VPNs.md

 	- Compared to Nebula: No need to transfer certificates, built on fast userspace WireGuard
 	- Compared to WireGuard Dynamic Mesh (`wgsd`): No need to use DNS-SD, and can run on Windows
 	- Compared to WireGuard Hub and Spoke: No Hub bottleneck, faster communications
-	- Compared to NetMaker: Internet Gateway is free
+	- Compared to NetMaker: Internet Gateway is free, and full mesh capability for all platforms
 	- Compared to NetBird:
 	- Compared to `wg-meshconf`: Supports Dynamic IPs and NATs
-	- Compared to `wiresmith`:
+	- Compared to `wiresmith`: Supports all platforms, and supports Dynamic IPs and NATs, not all devices have IPv6
 	- Compared to Tinc: Uses tried and tested WireGuard protocol
-	- Compared to ZeroTier: Non-com license, and tried and tested WireGuard protocol
+	- Compared to ZeroTier: Fully free license, and tried and tested WireGuard protocol
-	-
+	- Compared to `autowire`: Not all devices have IPv6